ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 ### 2.1.3 Game scenario

->>>R1

-We have considered actions of player champions.
+We have examined the actions of player champions.
 It is important to emphasize that players act within strict boundaries.
-They are dictated by the game's design and balance.
-The developers want each game to follow a specific scenario.
-Therefore, they adjust the parameters of game objects to ensure that players benefit from following that scenario.
+These boundaries are dictated by the game's design and balance, as developers aim for each game to follow a specific scenario.
+To achieve this, they adjust the parameters of game objects to ensure players benefit from adhering to that scenario.

-Let us look on how a typical rating game scenario looks like.
-We can divide it into three phases:
+A typical ranked game scenario can be divided into three phases:

 1. Laning – the beginning.
 2. Mid game – the middle.
 3. Late game – the end.

 The **laning** phase begins at the first second and lasts until approximately the 14th minute.
 It ends when players destroy the first tower on any lane.
-The teams' goals during this phase are to gather resources and prevent the enemy from doing the same.
+The primary goals for teams during this phase are to gather resources and prevent the enemy from doing the same.

 During the laning phase, players are distributed across the map to maximize their income.
-The resources are enemy minions and jungle monsters.
-Therefore, at least one champion should occupy each lane and jungle.
+It comes from enemy minions and jungle monsters.
+Therefore, at least one champion should occupy each lane and the jungle.

-The standard champion distribution across the map in the laning phase looks like this:
+The standard champion distribution across the map during the laning phase is as follows:

 1. One player goes to the top lane.